Next-Generation Sequencing and Single-Cell Technology: What’s the Difference?

 As a fundamental understanding, single cell technologies are tools within cell biology and microbiology to analyze cells and cell populations.
 These tools are incredibly useful when most samples that researchers have to work with come in heterogeneous populations.

-Single cell methods are then the complementing tools to bulk analysis methods (which have long been in use).
+Single-cell methods, such as DNA sequencing technology, are then the complementing tools to bulk analysis methods (which have long been in use).

 In a 2016 issue of Nature surrounding single cell technology, they present their focus piece to describe the rising importance of single cell technology in unmasking the inherent heterogeneity of various sample tissues: